scgbern/scgpico/content/staff/merino/Chile/index.md

 ##Buses
 There is not a schedule, but there are apps that allows you to know how much you have to wait for the next bus ([http://m.ibus.cl](http://m.ibus.cl)).
 More apps in Google play and the App Store.
 ##Taxi
 Try to avoid them.
 They are well known by charging more to tourists.
 However, if you need to use them, be sure the driver turn on the Taximetro (the thing that counts the cost of the trip).
-Sometimes they donât turn on the machine so they charge you a higher price.
+Sometimes they don't turn on the machine so they charge you a higher price.
 All taxis are black with yellow roof and orange plates.
 Taxis that you call by phone sometimes are in different colours (named Radiotaxis).
 ##Uber
 A cool way to go.
 There is an app that you can use to get a Uber Car.
 In the app you enter where you want to be picked up and where are you going to, the app shows you an estimate of the price and the time to get your car.
 You pay by credit card.
 It seems very safe, drivers are polite, cars very new, not too expensive... really cool.
 More info [https://www.uber.com/cities/santiago](https://www.uber.com/cities/santiago)